 Wind Energy Growth – 2016 Survey Shows Huron County Divided

-Michigan County Divided in More Wind Growth
+Huron County Divided in More Wind Growth

 Wind energy growth may have stalled in 2016 in northern Michigan.
-In an article published on Friday November 18th 2016, by the Huron Daily Tribune it was noted that in a recent survey, Huron county residents approved of renewable wind development by a slight margin.
-The on-line survey conducted for the Huron County Planning Commission by the Spicer Group showed that the county is evenly split on the topic of wind development.
+In an article published on Friday, November 18th, 2016, by the Huron Daily Tribune it was noted that in a recent survey, Huron county residents approved of renewable wind development by a slight margin.
+The online survey conducted for the Huron County Planning Commission by the Spicer Group showed that the county is evenly split on the topic of wind development.